 What are the symptoms?

-- Repetitive skin picking, rubbing, scratching or digging behaviours on various areas of the skin where the individual believes they have a perceived flaw, resulting in significant damage to the skin.
+Repetitive nail biting and skin picking, rubbing, scratching or digging behaviours on various areas of the skin where the individual believes they have a perceived flaw, resulting in significant damage to the skin.

 Why does it happen?

 There are a number of reasons to suggest why some individuals develop SPD and others don’t, with some suggesting its origins lie in genetic or biological predispositions – however, a singular cause for skin picking disorder has yet to be discovered.
 For most individuals with excoriation disorder, their behaviour is often a habitual response to feeling common emotions such as anxiety, fear, excitement, or even just boredom.
 Many individuals report that their picking behaviour gives them a sense of momentary pleasure, satisfaction, and has soothing elements.
 However, much of the positive effects one associates with their skin picking behaviours are short-lived, and are soon replaced with deep pangs of guilt, shame, and distress.
 Habitual skin picking behaviour often starts out as a coping mechanism response to a stressful life event – while other cases may develop from a prior skin lesion where the individual has felt the need to itch their healing wound, resulting in cyclical scabbing, itching and picking behaviours whereby the skin never completely heals.